soda460/prokka_tag_ARGs_with--proteins/README.md

 Now that everything is set up correctly, you can run prokka on a batch of assemblies files

-Navigate to the scripts folder and use the new lauch_prokka python script.
-(Need to be adjusted for qsub...)
+Navigate to the scripts/ folder and use the new lauch_prokka.py script.
+(Le script fonctionne n'est pas terminé, mais il fonctionne!)

-input : a mob_suite folder containing subfolders like this :

-mob_suite